OksanaMosk/AutoRiaClone/README.md

 🌟 AutoRia Clone Platform 🌟
 Welcome to the AutoRia Clone platform — a scalable, modern solution for buying and selling cars.
-The platform is built to handle a large volume of traffic, with dynamic car listings, role-based access control, and detailed statistics.
-It's designed to be highly flexible and is deployed to AWS for seamless scaling.
+It’s designed to be highly flexible and ready for deployment to AWS with seamless scaling.
 🔑 Key Features 🔑

 🧑‍🤝‍🧑 Roles